StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 All tags defined in ServiceNow will be retrieved and added to the associated components and relations in StackState.

-The ServiceNow integration also understands [common tags](../../configure/topology/tagging.md#common-tags).
-These tags can be assigned to elements in ServiceNow to influence the way that the resulting topology is built in StackState.
+The ServiceNow integration also understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
+These StackState tags can be assigned to elements in ServiceNow to influence the way that the resulting topology is built in StackState.
 For example, by placing a component in a specific layer or domain.

 #### Topology